This easy recipe for keto beef and broccoli is wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Start by whisking together the sauce ingredients, then set it aside.
+You start by whisking together the sauce ingredients (soy sauce, sweetener, konjac or cornstarch, and red pepper flakes), then set it aside.

-- Stir in the broccoli, drizzle with sesame oil and serve.
+Stir in the broccoli, drizzle with sesame oil, sprinkle with sesame seeds, and serve.

 How to serve keto beef and broccoli?